Agent Context Crystallization

 Why not just use Git — or AGENTS.md?

-AGENTS.md and CLAUDE.md are different again: they tell agents how to work in a repo — conventions, commands, style, constraints — and they should stay relatively stable.
-Crystals capture the evolving state of a specific work session: what was just tried, what broke, what remains open, and where the next agent should resume.
-Instruction files are protocol.
-Crystals are work-state continuity.
+AGENTS.md and CLAUDE.md are different again.
+They tell every agent how to work in a repo: its commands, style, and constraints.
+They should change slowly.
+A crystal records where one piece of work stands right now: what was tried, what broke, what remains open, and where the next agent should continue.

 The minimal workflow